Consensys/doc.goquorum/docs/configure-and-manage/configure/consensus-protocols/raft.md

   That is, historical transactions and state history are lost.

 * Replaying the historical transactions on the new network.
-  The historical transactions will be at different block heights, but otherwise the transactions and state history will be the same on the new network as on the Raft network.
+  The historical transactions will be at different block heights, but the transactions and state history will be the same on the new network as on the Raft network.

 If you want enterprise support to migrate a Raft network, contact [support](https://consensys.net/quorum/contact-us/).